 1 – Remember, not all debt is bad

 People often think that debt must be avoided at all costs.
-Whilst we would always recommend borrowing responsibly, it is worth remembering that debt can be used to your advantage to help preserve working capital, or support investment in assets or properties that will ultimately help grow your business, and keep it profitable.
+Whilst we would always recommend borrowing responsibly, it is worth remembering that debt can be used to your advantage to help preserve working capital, or support investment in assets or properties that will ultimately help grow your business and make it profitable.
 Most of the biggest businesses in the world have used debt sensibly to secure and maintain a competitive edge.

 There are many different avenues that you can go down in order to secure finance for your business.
 It is often tempting to think that the best rates and deals lie with the big lending banks and price comparison sites.
 Larger lenders tend to have rigid lending criteria, which means that SMEs sometimes struggle to get the best rates.